AzureMentor/microsoft-graph-docs/concepts/permissions-reference.md

 ### Remarks

+> [!NOTE]
-> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.
+> Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

 These permissions are only valid for work or school accounts.